How to Open an Australian Bank Account Online from Overseas

 Revolut offers a range of different accounts which can vary a bit based on where in the world you are - but which usually includes the Standard account which has no monthly fee to pay.
 For other account types you’ll pay a monthly charge to unlock more features.

-Accounts let you hold and spend AUD alongside 25+ currencies and all get some weekday no fee currency conversion and ATM use every month.
-Once you exhaust your plan limit you pay a fair usage fee.
-Out of hours charges also apply if you exchange currencies when global markets are closed.
+Accounts usually let you hold and spend AUD alongside 25+ currencies and get some weekday no fee currency conversion and ATM use every month.
+Once you exhaust your plan limit you may pay a fair usage fee.
+Out of hours charges may also apply if you exchange currencies when global markets are closed.

 Conclusion: Open a bank account online in Australia